Skip to main content

 Do UAE residents need K-ETA or a Korean visa?

 It depends on your passport nationality.
-UAE nationals and passport holders from over 60 K-ETA-eligible countries can apply for K-ETA online in minutes.
-Indian, Pakistani, Egyptian, Bangladeshi, and other non-eligible nationalities must apply for a C-3 tourist visa through the Korean Embassy in Abu Dhabi.
+UAE nationals and passport holders from K-ETA-eligible countries can apply for K-ETA online in minutes — though many visa-exempt nationalities (including the UK, US, Canada, Australia, Japan, the EU and Singapore) are temporarily exempt from K-ETA through 31 December 2026 and can enter on the e-Arrival Card instead.
+Indian, Pakistani, Egyptian, Bangladeshi, and other non-eligible nationalities must apply for a C-3 tourist visa through the Korean Embassy in Abu Dhabi and also complete the e-Arrival Card.
 Both routes allow up to 90 days per visit in South Korea.

 Key Takeaway

 • It depends on your passport nationality.
-UAE nationals and passport holders from over 60 K-ETA-eligible countries can ap...
+UAE nationals and passport holders from K-ETA-eligible countries can apply for...

 • K-ETA Cost: ~AED 28